zakgof/java-native-benchmark/README.md

 **JNA**
 JNA resolves the burden of writing native wrapper by using a native stub that calls the target function dynamically.
 It only requires writing Java code and provides mapping to C structs and unions, however, for complex libraries writing Java API that matched a native lib's C API still might be a big task.
 JNA also provides prebaked Java classes for Windows API.
 Wrapping the calls dynamically results in high performance overhead comparing to JNI.

+**JNA Direct**
+JNA's direct mode claims to "improve performance substantially, approaching that of custom JNI".
+The should be well seen then calls are using mostly primitive types for arguments and return values.

 **BriJ**
 Bridj is an attempt to provide a Java to Cpp interop solution similar to JNA (without a need of writing and compiling native code), it claims to provide better performance using dyncall and hand-optimized assembly tweaks.
 A tool named JNAerator helps to generate java classed from the native library headers.
 The Bridj projects seems to be abandoned now.